antirez/disque/README.md

 ---

 DIStributed QUEue but is also a joke with "dis" as negation (like in *dis*order) of the strict concept of queue, since Disque is not able to guarantee the strict ordering you expect from something called *queue*.
 And because of this tradeof it gains many other interesting things.

+Thanks
+===

+I would like to say thank you to the following persons and companies.

+* Pivotal, for allowing me to work on Disque, most in my spare time, but sometimes during work hours.
+Moreover Pivotal agreed to leave the copyright of the code to me.
+This is very generous.
+Thanks Pivotal!
+* Michel Martens and Damian Janowski for providing early feedbacks about Disque while the project was still private.
+* Everybody which is already writing client libraries, sending pull requests, creating issues in order to move this forward from alpha to something actually usable.